History: Originally established in 1957 as a training wing of the former Royal Aircraft Establishment, separating in the early seventies.

 Any accommodation?
 None provided by the college.

 Cheap to live there?
-A little above average - a room in a shared flat was around £80 per week in 2011.
+A little above average - a room in a shared flat will cost from around £85 per week.

 Transport links: Regular trains to London (journey time 40 minutes); also close to M3 and M4 motorways and within easy reach of Heathrow and Gatwick airports.

 Fees: £6,000 per year for UK students on full-time undergrad courses..